 All NSCC faculty, staff and students must copy and reuse material within the parameters of the Canadian Copyright Act.

-NSCC faculty, staff and students are also required to abide by the following NSCC policies:
+NSCC faculty, staff and students are also required to abide by the following NSCC policies, procedures and guidelines:

 You can copy when one or more of the following conditions are met: